andrew/ultimate-awesome/README.md

 - [awesome-farcaster](https://github.com/a16z/awesome-farcaster) - A collection of awesome Farcaster links including clients, tools, and more.
 - [StarryDivineSky](https://github.com/wuwenjie1992/StarryDivineSky) - 精选了10K+项目，包括机器学习、深度学习、NLP、GNN、推荐系统、生物医药、机器视觉、前后端开发等内容。Selected more than 10k+ projects, including machine learning, deep learning, NLP, GNN, recommendation system, biomedicine, machine vision, etc. Let more excellent projects be discovered by people.
 Continue to update!
 Welcome to star! .
 - [defi-derivatives](https://github.com/0xperp/defi-derivatives) -  A hopefully comprehensive guide to the defi derivative landscape.
-- [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third party and other cool resources for CodeIgniter :fire:.
 - [NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook) - This is a continuously updated handbook for readers to easily track the latest Text-to-SQL techniques in the literature and provide practical guidance for researchers and practitioners.
 Official repo for A Survey of Text-to-SQL in the Era of LLMs: Where are we, and where are we going?.
 - [awesome-ai-tools-for-game-dev](https://github.com/simoninithomas/awesome-ai-tools-for-game-dev) - A curated list of awesome AI tools for game developers.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-lisp-languages](https://github.com/dundalek/awesome-lisp-languages) - A list of Lisp-flavored programming languages.
 - [macos-apps](https://github.com/learn-anything/macos-apps) - Awesome macOS apps.
+- [awesome-codeigniter](https://github.com/codeigniter-id/awesome-codeigniter) - A list of awesome Codeigniter core, helpers, hooks, language, libraries, third party and other cool resources for CodeIgniter :fire:.
 - [awesome-runners](https://github.com/jonico/awesome-runners) - A curated list of awesome self-hosted GitHub Action runners in a large comparison matrix.
 - [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [Awesome_Quadrupedal_Robots](https://github.com/curieuxjy/Awesome_Quadrupedal_Robots) - Awesome Quadrupedal Robots.
 - [awesome-geospatial-companies](https://github.com/chrieke/awesome-geospatial-companies) - :globe_with_meridians: List & Map of 700+ companies for geospatial jobs (GIS, Earth Observation, UAV, Satellite, Digital Farming, .).
 - [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.
+- [awesome-job-boards](https://github.com/emredurukn/awesome-job-boards) - A curated list of awesome job boards.
 - [awesome-conferences](https://github.com/RichardLitt/awesome-conferences) - :ticket: A list of awesome conferences.
 - [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) - List of software packages for multi-omics analysis.
 - [awesome-flink](https://github.com/wuchong/awesome-flink) - 😎  A curated list of amazingly awesome Flink and Flink ecosystem resources.